cudoventures/cudos-docs/docs/node/run-node/run-full-node.md

 ---
-title: Run a full node
+title: Run a full node (Docker)
 id: full-node
 ---

 This guide explains how to initialise and start a **full node**.
 A full node has the addresses of 3 **Seed nodes** pre-configured to allow it to connect to the Cudos network.

-It follows on from the [build environment](/docs/node/prerequisites/build-envt) which is a prerequisite for this step.
+It follows on from the [build environment](/docs/node/prerequisites/build-docker) which is a prerequisite for this step.

 A full node allows you to deploy **NFTs** and **Smart Contracts** to the Cudos blockchain.